com-lihaoyi/scalasql/docs/design.md

 asynchronous, monadic, or compile-time operations, nor does it provide the "ORM/ActiveRecord" style of emulating mutable objects via database operations.

+As a result of its simplicity, ScalaSql is able to cover much more SQL functionality than most other query libraries in the Scala ecosystem: window functions, common table expressions, returning/on-conflict handling, transaction rollbacks and savepoints.
+These are things that libraries like Quill, SLICK, etc. typically do not model and expose to users.
+ScalaSql exposing a much more complete facade for SQL database functionality simplifies the user experience, as it reduces the frequency a user would need unsupported features and have to drop down to raw SQL as a workaround

 ### Quill

 Quill focuses a lot on compile-time query generation, while ScalaSql does not.